-For the financial year 2021, the Group revisited its depreciation method which resulted in a change from the declining balance method to the straight-line basis for some items of equipment (e.g. computers, software, servers, other hardware etc.).
+For fiscal year 2022, the Group revisited its depreciation method which resulted in a change from the declining balance method to the straight-line basis for furniture and fittings.
 This change was accounted for as a change in accounting estimate in accordance with IAS 8.
-This change was applied effective October 1, 2020.
+This change was applied effective October 1, 2021.